thabisop/COS802_Final_Project/README.md

-# COS 802 – Cross-Lingual Embeddings for South African Languages (IsiZulu, Setswana, and Sepedi)
+# COS 802 – Cross-Lingual Embeddings for South African Languages (IsiZulu, Sepedi, and Setswana)

 This repository contains the code for a COS 802 project that investigates cross-lingual word embeddings for South African languages, focusing on